joshjcarrier/homeassistant-litter-robot/README.md

         turn_off:
 ```

+### Finishing setup

 Restart HASS to activate the component and to reapply config changes.
 This can be done from the frontend via Configuration -> General -> Server management -> Restart.

+### Troubleshooting

+If there's a problem, the new `sensor.litter_robot_*` won't appear.
+This is most likely invalid configuration (see above) or a Litter Robot username/password problem.
+Details will be logged in the Developer Tools -> Logs section.

+**Password issues:** It's been reported that resetting your Litter Robot account password might help if your password isn't being accepted, so make sure you try updating your mobile app to the latest version and resetting the password!

 ## Grouping Sensors